 Not having sufficient RAM in the PC can honestly wreck anyone’s day regardless of what one is trying to achieve.
-However, any of you is right there somewhere in a market for the additional RAM.
-You may be wondering what the actual differences between the DDR3 and the DDR4 RAM are and if they matter to you.
+However, any of you is right there somewhere in the market for the additional RAM.
+You may be wondering what the actual differences between DDR3 and DDR4 RAM are and if they matter to you.

 In DDR3 it performs auto-refresh and self-refresh to refresh its content.
 Self-refresh is commonly used for low power consumption, and DDR3 uses less power than DDR2.
 DDR3’s clock speed ranges from 800 MHz to 2133 MHz, where in some cases 2133 MHz is its peak, usually clock speed ranges between 1600 and 1800 MHz.

 In DDR4, it only performs self-refresh to refresh its content which is why it consumes less power.
 DDR4’s minimum clock speed is 2133 MHz, and no maximum clock speed is specified.

 Now when the RAM is explain, it is time to understand the differences between ddr3 vs ddr4 server:-

 1. The two do not work in conjunction

 The first distinguishable difference between DDR3 RAM and DDR4 RAM is nothing but a physical layout of pins on each of the modules.
 This can well be noticed by any layman.
 The 240-pin connector is used in the DDR3 RAM, while the DDR4 RAM is loaded with a 288-pin connector.

 Why are the two different?